Skip to content

 Published 12/05/2025

-CRSS graduate Antoinette Herring poses outside of her work, Serenity House Counseling Services in Addison, Illinois.
+CRSS Graduate Antoinette Herring poses outside her work, Serenity House Counseling Services.

-CRSS graduate Antoinette Herring poses outside of her work, Serenity House Counseling Services in Addison, Illinois.
+CRSS Graduate Antoinette Herring poses outside her work, Serenity House Counseling Services.

 Herring took all three classes at once.
-The first month of classes was especially hard, as her mother had just passed away.
+Going back to school was especially hard, as her mother had just passed away.
+She was grieving as well as dealing with the everyday headaches she has due to the brain surgeries and aneurysms.
 She was especially grateful for Beck and her other instructors, Recovery Support Specialist Wendy Chen and Student Success Specialist David Meraz, for their support during this time, she said.

-At Serenity, Herring helps coach multiple groups at the DuPage County Jail and has also led groups at Kane County Jail.
+Herring facilitates multiple groups at the DuPage County Jail and also at the Kane County Jail.
 She tackles topics like addiction and grief with her groups.
-She also works with women in sober living and provides one-on-one coaching, and helps with daily tasks like grocery shopping.
+She also works with women in sober living and provides one-on-one coaching.

-For Herring, working with individuals in the jails isn’t intimidating.
-It's how you treat people, and if you treat people with respect, they will treat you with respect, she said.
+For Herring, working with individuals in the jails isn’t intimidating but rewarding.
+It's how you treat people, and if you treat people with dignity and respect, they will treat you with respect, she said.

-The groups that Herring leads also discuss topics like shame, guilt, and forgiveness in a 10-week curriculum.
+The groups that Herring leads are Understanding Addictions, Grief and Loss, Re-Entry, and Smart Recovery in a 10-week curriculum.

 “One week we were talking about shame and guilt, one week we were talking about boundaries.
 We're talking about forgiveness and denial,” she said.
 “We talk about post-acute withdrawal syndrome, and there are different things about addiction you have to understand to be able to overcome.”